lkachury/airbnb_final_project/README.md

 5. Between price and last reviewed date
     - Target Variable: Price
     - Input Variables: last_reviewed_date

+### Roadblocks
+We have not identified any roadblocks at this time.
+However, we anticipate running into potential roadblocks as we perform the supervised machine learning.

 ## Database
 The current sql [schema](https://github.com/lkachury/airbnb_final_project/blob/main/QuickDBD-export%20sample%20listing%20data.sql) presents a provisional database.